Self-Contradictory Reasoning Evaluation and Detection: Self-Contra Reasoning

 \subsection{Probing Reasoning in LLMs}

-We consider different settings to understand to what extent LLMs can do the reasoning: no external knowledge and knowledge-enhanced setting.
-For all the prompting methods, we use gpt3.5-turbo as LLM and set temperature to 0. \paragraph{Zero- and Few-shot prompting} We initiate our exploration with basic zero-shot and few-shot prompting.
-In these two settings, we employ a two-fold approach, where we request the model to provide reasoning before delivering an answer (donated with `(R)'), as well as the reverse, where the answer precedes the reasoning (denoted with `(A)').
-In few-shot prompting, we adopt Chain-of-Thought prompting~\cite{wei2022chain}, which entails the manual curation of six instructional demonstrations to facilitate in-context learning.\looseness=-1
+We consider different settings to understand to what extent LLMs can do the reasoning.
+For all the prompting methods, we use 3 LLMs: GPT-3.5-turbo \cite{gpt3}, Mistral 7B Instruct v0.2 \cite{jiang2023mistral}, and Claude3-opus \cite{claude3}.
+We set the temperature to 0 for all models (more details in Appendix Sec.~\ref{sec:appendix:section3}). \paragraph{Zero- and Few-shot prompting} We begin with zero-shot and few-shot prompting.
+We employ a dual approach, where we request the model to provide reasoning before delivering an answer (donated with `(R)'), and vice versa (denoted with `(A)').
+In the few-shot prompting, we adopt Chain-of-Thought prompting~\cite{wei2022chain}, which combines a manual curation of six instructional demonstrations including questions, human written reasonings, and answers.
+Therefore, we conduct experiments using four prompt settings and three LLMs across three datasets, with each dataset comprising 50 samples.
+This results in a total of 1800 data points.\looseness=-1

-\paragraph{Knowledge-enhanced prompting} In WinoBias and HotPotQA dataset, since models may occasionally generate incorrect reasoning due to a deficiency in knowledge, we enhance our models by infusing them with additional information.
-For HotPotQA, it already included ample contextual data for reasoning.
-Since WinoBias dataset lacks specific knowledge, we firstly employ few-shot prompting with demonstrations featuring essential knowledge of answer options before reasoning.
-We task the model with first generating this essential knowledge and subsequently conducting reasoning.
-We do not add knowledge to CommonSenseQA because in few-shot setting, model can already generate good quality of knowledge.